reefer42/Xkaliber-repo/README.md

 - **Continue designing** your system

-That’s it—ready to create a personalized live image in just a few steps!
+That’s it—ready to create a personalized live image in just a few steps!(for best results flashing isos we recommend using ventoy)

 ### **An Enchanted Circle of Gratitude**